 Whether you’re new to the practice of setting goals or a seasoned vet- chances are, as a youth activity center owner, director or manager, you spend a majority of your time thinking about what you can do to take you and your team’s skill set to the next level.

 Think back to a time in your life when you really wanted to achieve something.
 Did you get farther when the idea swirled around your head, or when you had a solid growth strategy in place?
 I’m guessing you got farther with a strategy.

 That’s why setting and working to achieve professional development goals is important to maintaining a productive business, and for overall professional growth.

 8 professional development tips

-With the end of the year in sight, here are 8 professional development goals you can set for yourself to help end the year strong.
+With the end of the year just around the corner, here are 8 professional development goals you can set for yourself to help prepare you for a much-needed new year:

 1. Learn a new skill